greg-raven/Uncommon-Sense/_posts/2012-10-07-democrats-on-dissent.md

 tag: 'Ann Coulter'
 ---

-The Democrats’ slogan during the Bush years was: ‘Dissent is patriotic.’
-Under Obama, it’s: ‘Dissent is racist.’
+The Democrats' slogan during the Bush years was: 'Dissent is patriotic.'
+Under Obama, it's: 'Dissent is racist.'